Quick reference for terms used throughout this guide. Page references indicate the primary location where each term is explained.

 NCS (Nexus Config Store)

 Gearbox’s format for storing item pools, part data, and game configuration.
 Uses gBx header with Oodle compression.
 Contains data not found in standard PAK assets.
-See Appendix D.
+See Chapter 6.

 NamePrivate